CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

  `\aaa`  | Octal code      | Various
  `\HHH..`|Hexadecimal code | Various

-The floating point literals in instruction operands can have the suffix ('h' or 's').
+The floating point literals in instruction operands can have the suffix ('l', 'h' or 's').
 Suffix 's' indicates that given value is single floating point value.
 Suffix 'h' indicates that given value is half floating point value.
+Suffix 'l' indicates that given value is double floating point value.

 ### Expressions